 Rain Delay Part #2,437,502

-Since the rain continued through the next day, I decided to use my first day on the island to take care of some business and feel out the internet situation.
-Because my annual 30-day adventures aren’t all fun and games, at some point I do have to squeeze in some work to support all this globetrotting.
+No, my annual 30-day adventures aren’t all fun and games.
+At some point, I do have to squeeze in some work to support all this globetrotting.

-I didn’t need internet access over the weekend but I knew I would by Monday morning.
-(2020 Update: Vara’s does offer free wi-fi these days, but not back when I originally visited!)
+I don’t need internet access over the weekend but I will by Monday morning.
+(2024 Update: Vara’s does offer free wi-fi these days, but not back when I originally visited!)

-The office at Vara’s was open so I walked in and inquired about my options.
+The office at Vara’s is open so I walk in and inquire about my options.

-I went from store to store and hotel to hotel in the rain looking for anyone within walking distance that sold the cards.
+I go from store to store and hotel to hotel in the rain looking for anyone within walking distance who sells the cards.
 No luck.

-Finally, the only option that remained was to take the bus into town (about 30 minutes away) to the main Telecom office.
+Finally, the only option that remains is to take the bus into town (about 30 minutes away) to the main Telecom office.

-Only the clockwise bus was running on this Saturday afternoon, so after it stopped in town and I purchased my wifi card, I had to wait a full hour to catch it back to the hotel.
-I used the time to check out the tiny downtown area, which was somewhat uninspiring in the rain.
+Only the clockwise bus is running on this Saturday afternoon.
+So after it stops in town and I purchase my wifi card, I have to wait a full hour to catch it back to the hotel.
+I use the time to check out the tiny downtown area, which is somewhat uninspiring in the rain.

-When I finally made it back to the hotel, the rain had stopped but it was still dreary and overcast.
-I grabbed my book and dried off a lounge chair on the hotel’s beachfront deck and spent the rest of my day planted happily right there.
+When I finally make it back to the hotel, the rain has stopped but it’s still dreary and overcast.
+I grab my book, dry off a lounge chair on the hotel’s beachfront deck, and spent the rest of my day planted happily right there.

 Exploring Rarotonga

-There was a small car hire place right across the street from Vara’s, so after a shower and a quick breakfast, I strolled over to see what my latest bright idea would run me.
+There is a small car hire place right across the street from Vara’s.
+After a shower and a quick breakfast, I stroll over to see what my latest bright idea will run me.

-I spent a fun day circling the island and stopping to check out each of Rarotonga’s gorgeous lagoons.
-I even made another stop in town to visit the market.
+I spend a fabulous day circling the island, stopping to check out each of Rarotonga’s gorgeous lagoons.
+I even make another stop in town to visit the market.

-By mid-afternoon, I felt like I’d seen everything except for my own beach back at the hotel so I returned the car and spent the rest of the afternoon swimming and snorkeling at beautiful Muri Beach, just a few steps from my room.
+By mid-afternoon, I feel like I’ve seen everything except for my own beach back at the hotel.
+So I return the car and spend the rest of the afternoon swimming and snorkeling at beautiful Muri Beach, just a few steps from my room.

 Now this is more like it!

-Later, I took a walk down the beach to the Muri Beach Resort to check out a more upscale accommodation option in the area.
-It was a gorgeous resort and if I’d had a few more days on the island I definitely would have made the switch to enjoy a little luxury while on Rarotonga.
+It’s a gorgeous resort and if I had a few more days on the island I definitely would make the switch to enjoy a little luxury while on Rarotonga.

 Paradise Found: Aitutaki, Cook Islands

-Monday morning I was up bright and early.
-To my delight, the sun was slowly rising in a cloudless sky.
+Monday morning I’m up bright and early.
+To my delight, the sun is slowly rising in a cloudless sky.

-My pick-up was scheduled for 7am for my day trip to Aitutaki.
+My pick-up is scheduled for 7am for my day trip to Aitutaki.

-After an early morning stroll to the wifi hotspot down the road to check e-mail, I gave myself the rest of the day off.
-My driver showed up at 7am and we headed for the airport.
+I take an early morning stroll to the wifi hotspot down the road to check e-mail and then give myself the rest of the day off.
+My driver shows up at 7am and we’re off to the airport.

 There are two options for visiting the remote island of Aitutaki in the Cook Islands.

-For about $295, Air Rarotonga’s Aitutaki Day Trip included round-trip flights from Rarotonga (with hotel pickup), a morning tour of the interior of the island, and an afternoon full of swimming and snorkeling in Aitutaki’s world-famous lagoon.
+For about $400, Air Rarotonga’s Aitutaki Day Trip includes round-trip flights from Rarotonga (with hotel pickup), a morning tour of the interior of the island, and an afternoon full of swimming and snorkeling in Aitutaki’s world-famous lagoon.

-It also included a seafood BBQ lunch on the boat.
-It sounded like a perfect day and – thanks to near-perfect weather – boy, did it turn out to be.
+It also includes a seafood BBQ lunch on the boat.
+It sounds like a perfect day and – thanks to near-perfect weather – boy, does it turn out to be.

-Our 40 minute flight departed Rarotonga at 8am and before I knew it we were coming in for a landing over the most gorgeous place I have ever seen.
+The 40 minute flight departs Rarotonga at 8am and before I know it we are coming in for a landing over the most gorgeous place I have ever seen.

-The tiny island of Aitutaki is minuscule in landmass but surrounded by miles and miles of the most magnificent lagoon you’ve ever imagined.
+The tiny island of Aitutaki is minuscule in landmass.
+But it is surrounded by miles and miles of the most magnificent lagoon you’ve ever imagined.
 So many hues of blue I lost count.

 Exploring Aitutaki on Land

-When we landed on the island, I learned there would only be four of us on the tour for the day – two ladies from Canada who had been on my flight and Alex, a travel writer from Australia.
+When we land on the island, I learn there will only be four of us on the tour today.
+Two ladies from Canada who were on my flight and Alex, a travel writer from Australia.

-Alex had spent the previous two nights at one of the resorts on Aitutaki so she had some insight into how fabulous the hotels were on the island.
+Alex spent the previous two nights at one of the resorts on Aitutaki so she later told me just how fabulous the hotels are on the island.

-The four of us began our day with a guided Jeep tour of the island including a stop in “town” which consisted of one general store.
-As we drove around the island up to Piraki Point, the highest peak, our guide pointed out the substantial cyclone damage still being repaired from last year.
+The four of us begin our day with a guided Jeep tour of the island including a stop in “town” which consists of one general store.
+As we drive around the island up to Piraki Point, the highest peak, our guide points out the substantial cyclone damage still being repaired from last year.

 Like Bora Bora, Aitutaki suffered severe damage from last February’s Cyclone Oli.
-Having ridden out that storm myself, it was fascinating to see how much damage it had caused on another island.
+Since I rode out that storm myself on Bora Bora while on Round the World #5, it’s fascinating to see how much damage the storm caused on another island.

 Read More: Surviving Bora Bora: Sea Turtles & Cylcones, A Tahitian Adventure

-When we finally arrived at Piraki Point, the dramatic view over the lagoon below was out of this world.
+When we finally arrive at Piraki Point, the dramatic view over the lagoon below is out of this world.

 Just wow.

-I couldn’t wait to get out on the boat and check out that lagoon.
-And luckily, that was next on the agenda.
+I can’t wait to get out on the boat and check out that lagoon.
+And luckily, that’s next on the agenda.

 Aitutaki’s Incredible Lagoon

-Since the boat was easily meant for 20-30 people, there was more than enough space for everyone and we headed out into the lagoon.
+Since the boat is easily meant for 20-30 people, there is more than enough space for everyone as we head out into the lagoon.

 How to describe Aitutaki?